Where’s the “art of the deal”? Trump has simply stopped negotiating to end the shutdown

 In interview, Pompeo doesn’t 100 percent knock down the speculation he might run for the Senate

-Nothing in this exchange with Fox News’s Martha McCallum suggests that Secretary of State Mike Pompeo is a firm/hard “no” on running for the Senate.
+Nothing in this exchange with Fox News’s Martha MacCallum suggests that Secretary of State Mike Pompeo is a firm/hard “no” on running for the Senate.

 Check it out: